Chapter 1 : an introduction, a party and the beginnings of a plan

 What, you thought with our parents we’d be the next generation of wonderful do-gooders, who help the blind, fight the evil and donate to charities?
 You kidding me?
 We’re positively badass.

-“Extremely trustworthy”.
 That's what Hannah Longbottom wrote on my reference when I needed another part-time job.
-I usually supplement my meagre income with the profits of our racketeering, but it was slow going the other month, because some bright spark decided to pull off a pile of high profile crimes in a very short space of time.
+I usually supplement my meagre income with the profits of our racketeering, but it was slow going the other month, because some bright spark had decided to pull off a bunch of high profile crimes in a very short space of time.
 Aurors started patrolling the streets, everyone bumped up their security- Mum even started up a wizarding Neighbourhood Watch.

 I'm very good at what I do, but everything is harder with witnesses.